 The video should walk you through all the steps with examples, and is the best way to learn how to master.

 Here's a quick overview of the mastering process.
 While you can do this all with stock plugins in Reason, I can't recommend iZotope Software's Ozone mastering suite enough.
 It not only includes a host of features not found in Reason, but it's also way faster at dialing in a great sound.
+Then learn how to put together a mastering signal chain.

 1. Trim the track start and end times